camunda/camunda-docs-manual/site/src/documents/enterprise/chapters/30-jira-issue-tracker/10-support-project.html.md

   </tbody>
 </table>

-To create a new Support ticket follow the instructions below.
-To shorten the processing time please provide us as much information as possible.
+To create a new support ticket, follow the instructions below.
+To shorten the processing time, please provide us with as much information as possible.

 <div class="row">
   <div class="col-xs-6 col-sm-6 col-md-3">